CoFH/StellarExpansion/main/cofh_stellar_expansion/readme.txt

 # Notes
 ################################################################################

+[1] This is produced by the Fleet Support Command and essentially limits all
+	Empires to a total of 1 Command and 3 Complexes.

-[1] This is produced by the Diplomatic Hub and essentially limits all Empires to
+[2] This is produced by the Diplomatic Hub and essentially limits all Empires to
 	a total of 1 Hub and 3 Embassies.

-[2] These technologies are unlocked via Special Projects which appear after the
+[3] These technologies are unlocked via Special Projects which appear after the
 	respective fleets have been engaged in battle with your forces.
 Once unlocked, the technologies can be researched normally and/or completed by destroying those ships in combat.